🎨🎵Lamonte McLemore -- Birthdate Conflict -- b.9/17/1935 N.S. or 9/17/1939 N.S.

 In 2005, “Your Missus Is A Nutter” by Goldie Lookin' Chain peaked at number 14 on the U.K. pop singles chart.

-In 1960, ✪ “Cool Water / It Happened Only Yesterday” by Jack Scott peaked at number 20 on the Australian pop singles chart.
+In 1960, ✪✪ “Alley-Oop” by The Hollywood Argyles peaked at number 24 on the U.K. pop singles chart.

-In 1960, ✪ “Mule Skinner Blues” by The Fendermen peaked at number 2 on the Australian pop singles chart.
+In 1994, ✪✪ “What's The Frequency, Kenneth?” by R.E.M. peaked at number 9 on the U.K. pop singles chart.

-In 1955, “A Blossom Fell” by Nat "King" Cole And The Four Knights peaked at number 2 on the Australian pop singles chart.
+In 1955, “A Blossom Fell” by Nat "King" Cole and The Four Knights peaked at number 2 on the Australian pop singles chart.

-In 1994, “Afternoons And Coffee Spoons” by Crash Test Dummies peaked at number 40 on the Australian pop singles chart.
+In 1994, “Afternoons and Coffee Spoons” by Crash Test Dummies peaked at number 40 on the Australian pop singles chart.

 In 1977, “Ariel / Funny Papers” by Dean Friedman peaked at number 91 on the Australian pop singles chart.